 Why?
 Well, first, you can be fact-checked online in a way you won’t be in a conversation.
 If you’re lying, people will google you or your claim and are more likely to call you out.

-Second, people may feel safer about admitting their problems via a keyboard than they are in a face to face conversation.
+Second, people may feel safer about admitting their problems via a keyboard than they are in a face-to-face conversation.
 It’s harder to look people in the eye and tell them about your addiction or affair than it is to admit it online.

-Someone may confess to a struggle on line, which makes (where possible) in-person follow-up conversations in real life even more powerful.
+Someone may confess to a struggle online, which makes (where possible) in-person follow-up conversations in real life even more powerful.

 Think about it.
-You’ve told friends things by text or chat about stuff you don’t have the courage to talk about face to face.
+You’ve told friends by text or chat about stuff you don’t have the courage to talk about face to face.

 So, paradoxically, the very thing we claim works best in physical gatherings—relationship—perhaps works as well or at times, better, online.
 Again, I’m not arguing the church shouldn’t gather physically, but to dismiss digital is a mistake.

 And when it comes to content, the church can become far more creative in the experiences and content we share online.
 From social, to short videos, to interactive services, to showing up every day rather than Sunday, the only limits on how the church can reach out online and do discipleship online are biblical faithfulness and human imagination.

 Rebroadcasting what happens in a room for an hour is just the beginning.

 It’s like the church has been given a blank canvas to paint on, but we’re afraid to even hold the brush.
 Or, we just paint the same picture over and over again (something I did when I was seven…but not a good adult strategy).Paradoxically, the very thing we claim works best in physical gatherings—relationship—perhaps works as well or at times, better, online.
 Click To Tweet